dotnet/android/Documentation/workflow/Localization.md

  6. The [OneLocBuild][oneloc] task will manage handoff and handback for string translations.

+### Templates

+All updates to `src/Microsoft.Android.Templates` should be built locally to update the `templatestrings.*.json` used for localization.
+The [OneLocBuild][oneloc] task will manage handoff and handback for string translations after the `templatestrings.*.json` changes are committed.

 ## Guidelines

   * When an error or warning code is used with more than one output string, use